 Come in and see our team at Dental Group of Evergreen Park every six months to maintain the healthiest and brightest smile possible!

-Routine professional dental exams help our team spot and address minor oral health concerns before they have the chance to develop into more serious complications such as tooth loss, decay, periodontal disease, root infections, and others.
-These minor concerns can typically be treated quite efficiently the same or in another single visit.
-Professional in-office exams with our team should be every six months, but certain patients may require exams more often due to predisposals to certain oral health conditions.
-Routine dental exams will include a thorough cleaning from your dentist as well as a full exam of your teeth and gums.
+Regular professional dental examinations enable our staff to identify and treat minor oral health issues before they have a chance to worsen and cause more serious problems including tooth loss, decay, periodontal disease, root infections, and others.
+Usually, these minor issues can be handled effectively in the same appointment or at a subsequent one.
+Professional in-office exams with a member of our staff should be scheduled every six months, although certain patients might need them more frequently due to risk factors for particular oral health concerns.
+A comprehensive cleaning by your dentist as well as a thorough examination of your teeth and gums are both parts of routine dental checkups.
 During this exam, our team will carefully look for signs of oral health conditions, as well as conditions that are just beginning to show signs of development.

 The goal of bi-annual dental visits is to avoid costly dental complications.
 Cavities, serious tooth decay, and gum disorders like gingivitis and periodontitis can all be prevented with regular dental cleanings and exams.
 A routine dental examination and x-rays will allow the dentist to detect problems before you do!
 You can keep your teeth for a lifetime and enhance your general health with frequent preventative treatment and good oral hygiene!